Exam Content Outline

 1. Identify overall staffing needs (e.g., calculate full time equivalents)

-3. Determine capabilities and preferences of employees available
+3. Determine capabilities and preferences of available employees

-4. Prepare a time schedule
+4. Develop and maintain a time schedule

-6. Track absence/tardy records in personnel files
+5. Track absence/tardy records in personnel files

 E. Manage Goals and Priorities for Department

-1. Develop short term and long term goals for the department
+1. Develop short-term and long-term goals for the department

 2. Participate in developing policies and procedures (e.g., hygiene standards for personnel according to the FDA Food Code)